eclipse/epsilon-website/mkdocs/docs/doc/articles/running-epsilon-ant-tasks-from-command-line/index.md

 # Running Epsilon's Ant Tasks from Command Line

 [This example project](https://github.com/eclipse/epsilon/tree/main/examples/org.eclipse.epsilon.examples.workflow.standalone) shows how to download, configure and run [Epsilon's Ant tasks](../../workflow) from the command line using Ant, Maven and Gradle.
+To debug Epsilon scripts running from these tasks, read [these instructions](../debugger.md#debugging-epsilon-scripts-running-from-ant-workflows).

 To run the examples below, you **only** need to have [Ant](https://ant.apache.org), [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/) installed in your system.

 ## Ant